uvarc/rc-website/content/service/status.md

 {{% accordion-item title="How can I verify that all my old project storage files are now in /stagedproject?" id="twenty" %}}

-To create a list of files in `/stagedproject` you can run the following command:
+To verify the list of files in `/stagedproject` you can run the following on the command line:

-`find /stagedproject/your_share > ~/file-list.txt`
+`check_stagedproject MYSHARE`

+Replace MYSHARE with the name of your project's share.
+This will create `~/stagedproject-file-list.txt` which contains a list of files that have been copied from `/oldproject` to `/stagedproject`.
+This list is compared with `/stagedproject/MYSHARE/old-project-file-list.txt` to ensure that all files have been transferred from `/oldproject`.

-This command lists all files within your `/stagedproject` share and writes to `~/file-list.txt`.
-This file will change While your data transfer is still in progress.
-The share’s owner will be notified once all the data is transferred.
+`~/stagedproject-file-list.txt` will change if your data transfer is still in progress.
+The share's owner will be notified once all the data is transferred.

 {{% /accordion-item %}}